sokol1412/DbBot-SQLAlchemy/README.rst

-DbBot
+DbBot-SQLAlchemy
 =====

 DbBot is a Python script to serialize `Robot Framework`_  output files into a SQLite database.
 This way the future `Robot Framework`_ related tools and plugins will have a unified storage for the test run results.

+DbBot-SQLAlchemy is a fork of DbBot project that is using SQLAlchemy in order to store test run results in any of the major supported database systems.

+The goal is to support the following databases:
+-  PostgreSQL
+-  MySQL
+-  Oracle
+-  MS SQL
+-  SQLite

 Requirements
 ------------
+DbBot-SQLAlchemy is tested on

--  `Python`__ 2.6 or newer installed
+-  `Python`__ 3.5+
--  `Robot Framework`_ 2.7 or newer installed
+-  `Robot Framework`_ 3.0+

-`Robot Framework`_ version 2.7.4 or later is recommended as versions prior to 2.7.4 do not support storing total elapsed time for test runs or tags.
+-  `SQLAlchemy`_ 1.2+

+It may (though it is not guaranteed) work with older versions of dependencies.

 How it works
 ------------

-The script takes one or more `output.xml` files as input, initializes the database schema, and stores the respective results into a database (`robot\_results.db` by default, can be changed with options `-b` or `--database`).
-If database file is already existing, it will insert the new results into that database.
+The script takes one or more `output.xml` files as input, initializes the database schema, and stores the respective results into a SQLite database (`robot\_results.db` by default, can be changed by specifying SQLAlchemy database URL with options `-b` or `--database`).
+If database schema is already existing, it will insert the new results into that database.

 Installation